How to maintain professional boundaries as a support worker

 Friendships

-Relationships with client family members are also inappropriate and risk blurring the boundaries of your professional relationship.
+Relationships with clients’ family members are also inappropriate and can blur the lines of your professional relationship.
+Be careful not to involve clients in your personal or family activities.

-• Grief and loss for clients when workers leave.
+• Clients feeling sad when workers leave.

 A support worker’s guide to Mable news